eHealthAfrica/Software-Dev-Intern-Test/README.md

 ### Questions
 If you have any questions regarding this test or any of the tasks, please open an issue on this repo and someone from the team will respond with answers.

+### Submissions
+Instructions on how to submit your implementation is in the guide that was shared with you.